barotto/IBMulator/README.md

 You're not required to do anything else but IBMulator is very configurable.
 For more information regarding the various configuration options, see the comments inside ibmulator.ini.

+**Note for the Windows version**: if you have an HiDPI monitor, in order to avoid image blurring enable the HiDPI scaling override in the `ibmulator.exe` options and use IBMulator's GUI scaling option instead.

 ### CMOS and system configuration